-- tuition and learning opportunities for all students to attain appropriate academic qualifications; - use of NTP funding to effectively close gaps in lost learning; - training opportunities for all staff, and especially teaching staff taking advantage of the national offer of NPQ programmes: - adjustments to the curriculum to ensure it meets the needs of the students and community we serve and offers a wealth of opportunities and understanding for all. - secondments and placing of students with industrial and commercial partners; - a programme of sporting and after school leisure activities for all students; - co-operation and sharing resources with local schools; - a system of after school clubs allow students to explore new areas in a practical and project orientated way; - a careers advisory programme to help students obtain employment or move on to higher education.
+- -tuition and learning opportunities for all students to attain appropriate academic qualifications; - -use of NTP funding to effectively close gaps in lost learning; - -training opportunities for all staff, and especially teaching staff taking advantage of the national offer of NPQ programmes: - -adjustments to the curriculum to ensure it meets the needs of the students and community we serve and offers a wealth of opportunities and understanding for all. - -a programme of sporting and after school activities for all students; - -co-operation and sharing resources with local schools; - -a system of after school clubs to allow students to explore new areas in a practical and project orientated way; - -a careers advisory programme to help students obtain employment or move on to higher education training and employment.